 It’s a give-and-take between producers and consumers.
 If you’re a producer, you want people to buy your goods, so a cheaper currency that makes your goods more attractive abroad is beneficial.
 But if you’re a consumer who wants to get the most bang for your buck, it’s better for your currency to be strong.
 (U.S. residents traveling abroad also win with a stronger dollar.)

 For some countries, it’s important that a specific group wins.
-For example, South Korea and Singapore are export economies, meaning most of their GDP comes from exports.
-So a weaker currency benefits these countries by making their goods cheaper for consumers abroad.
+For example, Japan’s economy thrives on exports, so a weaker currency benefits it by making its goods cheaper for consumers abroad.
 Most Americans like buying cheap goods.
 Having a strong dollar makes foreign goods less expensive.

 Most of the time, market forces like consumer demand determine the value of a currency.
 But there are exceptions.